Handling incoming Orders with SAP Business Technology Platform

 How does it work?

-The solution relies on an integrated architecture of separate services on the SAP Cloud Platform, in which each service is responsible for a different task.
+The solution relies on an integrated architecture of separate services on the SAP Business Technology Platform, in which each service is responsible for a different task.
 The scenario starts with a customer that wants to place an order.
 The customer creates a sales order and sends it as an e-mail attachment to the company.
-SAP Cloud Platform Integration (CPI) is the leading system for orchestrating this entire process, integrating to different systems and connecting to the necessary services.
+SAP Business Technology Platform Integration Suite is the leading system for orchestrating this entire process, integrating to different systems and connecting to the necessary services.
 The out-of-the-box adapters scan for incoming e-mail attachments on the company’s mail-server and make them available for processing.

 Step 1: SAP Cloud Platform detects the format of the e-mail attachment.
 If the format is other than PDF, CPI will automatically send an e-mail to the customer asking to re-send the order in the correct format.